 Selection for interview is based on the information submitted on the UCAS application form.
 Applicants who meet the entry requirements will be invited to undertake a structured interview, which is designed to assess the values of a future NHS employee.
 In addition, an assessment of applicants’ communication skills and their understanding of the profession will be made.

-Interviews dates to be confirmed.
+26th January 2019.
 Early applications are encouraged in order that interview invitations can be processed effectively.

 How to Apply:

 Applications for this course should be made online to UCAS at www.ucas.com.
 For further information please visit our How to Apply pages at www.cardiffmet.ac.uk/howtoapply.

 Recognised Prior Learning (RPL) and Credit Transfer into year 2 & 3